flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 #### Take snapshot now

-At this point the VMs are ready to start the OVN (and OVS) processes, so you can do anything you want.
-I would highly recommend taking a snapshot, so you can easily revert back to this state and always have a fresh cluster to play with.
+At this point, the VMs are ready to start the OVN (and OVS) processes, so you can do anything.
+I highly recommend taking a snapshot so you can easily revert back to this clean state.

     # snapshot vms using sahara
     $ vagrant sandbox on